 Web frameworks (Django, Pelican), formal-methods tools (SPIN, FDR, Otter, Isabelle, Coq, etc), LaTeX typesetting system, standard software-development tools (SVN/git, JUnit/OUnit/py.test, Make/Jenkins, profilers & debuggers, etc.)

 Unfortunately, most of my software has been written for employers and so is not available for public download.
 I can, however, briefly describe my major projects here and can answer further questions about them by request.

 - Webapp for knitters.
-Implemented in Django; build- and deploy-workflows managed by Jenkins, hosted by Heroku.
-At the time of this writing (Spring 2016) Customfit has 21K+ users and generates enough revenue to be self-supporting.
+Implemented in Django; build- and deploy-workflows managed by CircleCI, hosted by Heroku.
+At the time of this writing (Winter 2018) Customfit has 29K+ users and generates enough revenue to be self-supporting. ()

 - Knitter's Toolbox